• Skip to primary navigation

 Green roofs

 Green roofs insulate buildings, reducing energy consumption by keeping them cool in summer and warm in winter.
-They also provide habitats for birds, insects and small mammals.
+They also absorb rainwater and reduce runoff while providing habitats for birds, insects and small mammals.

 Sustainable Drainage Systems (SuDS)